twl8n/garden-rov-arduino/README.md

 `stty sane^J # take the terminal out of raw mode.`

-# Compile on Mac, scp buggy.ino.hex to rpi, upload from rpi to uno
+# Compile on Mac, `scp` `buggy.ino.hex` to RPi, upload from RPi to Uno.

+The final arg for the compile command is path relative to cwd, *not* object name or project name.

+Use `-e` to export binaries to a local `build` directory.

 ```
-cd src/buggy
 arduino-cli compile -e --fqbn arduino:avr:uno .
 scp build/arduino.avr.uno/buggy.ino.hex raspberrypi.local:
 ```

 On the RPi Zero:

 ```
 zeus@raspberrypi:~ $ arduino-cli upload -p /dev/ttyACM0 --fqbn arduino:avr:uno -i buggy.ino.hex
 New upload port: /dev/ttyACM0 (serial)